Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite

-Chalcogenide perovskites have gained relevance as lead-free photovoltaic absorber materials \cite{sun2015chalcogenide, sopiha2022chalcogenide, tiwari2021chalcogenide, jaramillo2019praise,choi2022emerging} as they exhibit strong light absorption \cite{nishigaki2020extraordinary} and dielectric screening \cite{ravi2021colloidal} alongside desirable defect properties \cite{wu2021defect, yuan2024assessing}. \ce{BaZrS3} is the most studied member of this family with research efforts including material synthesis at moderate temperatures \cite{yu2021chalcogenide, yang2022low, pradhan2023synthesis, comparotto2022synthesis, turnley2022solution}, band-gap engineering\cite{sharma2021bandgap, sadeghi2023expanding, meng2016alloying}, and a proof-of-concept solar cell \cite{dallas2024exploring}. \ce{BaZrS3} has also been explored as a potential thermoelectric material as it displays fast electronic transport \cite{osei2021examining} coupled with low thermal conductivity \cite{osei2019understanding}, leading to record-high $zT$ values among reported halide and chalcogenide perovskite materials \cite{yang2024chalcogenide}.
+Chalcogenide perovskites have gained relevance as lead-free photovoltaic absorber materials as they exhibit strong light absorption and dielectric screening alongside desirable defect properties \cite{sun2015chalcogenide, sopiha2022chalcogenide, tiwari2021chalcogenide, jaramillo2019praise,choi2022emerging,nishigaki2020extraordinary,ravi2021colloidal,wu2021defect, yuan2024assessing}. \ce{BaZrS3} is the most studied member of this family with research efforts including material synthesis at moderate temperatures, band-gap engineering, and a proof-of-concept solar cell \cite{yu2021chalcogenide, yang2022low, pradhan2023synthesis, comparotto2022synthesis, turnley2022solution,sharma2021bandgap, sadeghi2023expanding, meng2016alloying,dallas2024exploring, Agarwal2025from}. \ce{BaZrS3} has also been explored as a potential thermoelectric material as it displays fast electronic transport coupled with low thermal conductivity, leading to record-high $zT$ values among reported halide and chalcogenide perovskite materials \cite{osei2021examining,osei2019understanding,yang2024chalcogenide}.

-Whilst \ce{BaZrS3} is reported to retain stability in a perovskite structure above \qty{1000}{\kelvin}\cite{jaykhedkar2023temperature}, the vast majority of materials characterization is carried out at ambient conditions \cite{comparotto2020chalcogenide, xu2022enhancing, yu2021chalcogenide,yang2022low}.
-At room temperature, the consensus is that \ce{BaZrS3} is stable in an orthorhombic \hmn{Pnma} perovskite structure, as confirmed by both experimental \cite{niu2019crystal, comparotto2022synthesis, mukherjee2023interplay} and computational studies \cite{gross2017stability, filippone2020discovery, osei2019understanding, kayastha2023high}.
+Whilst \ce{BaZrS3} is reported to retain stability in a perovskite structure above \qty{1000}{\kelvin}, the vast majority of materials characterization is carried out at ambient conditions \cite{jaykhedkar2023temperature,comparotto2020chalcogenide, xu2022enhancing, yu2021chalcogenide,yang2022low}.
+At room temperature, the consensus is that \ce{BaZrS3} is stable in an orthorhombic \hmn{Pnma} perovskite structure, as confirmed by both experimental and computational studies \cite{niu2019crystal, comparotto2022synthesis, mukherjee2023interplay,gross2017stability, filippone2020discovery, osei2019understanding, kayastha2023high}.
 Above this temperature, the picture is less clear.
-Recent temperature-dependent \gls{xrd} measurements show a discontinuous change in the lattice parameters at \qty{780}{\kelvin}, indicating a first-order phase transition \cite{jaykhedkar2023temperature, bystricky2024thermal}.
-However, Raman spectroscopy does not confirm this finding \cite{ye2024differing}, likely due to the structural and dynamic similarity of perovskite phases coupled with significant thermal broadening.
+Recent temperature-dependent \gls{xrd} measurements show a discontinuous change in the lattice parameters at high temperature, indicating a first-order phase transition \cite{jaykhedkar2023temperature, bystricky2024thermal,Jaiswal2024High}.
+A temperature-dependent Raman spectroscopy study does not confirm this observation \cite{ye2024differing}, likely due to the structural and dynamic similarity of perovskite phases coupled with significant thermal broadening.